I’m a huge advocate of goal setting.

 Setting really big goals only serves to create a sense of underachievement.
 Of never having quite accomplished what you set out to do.

 This prevents you from celebrating the progress you do make.
 Instead, you end up with this overwhelming sense of always being behind.

 The negative effect of this is that your business becomes all consuming.

 By never getting on top of your goals - your 10X goals or BHAG’s - you risk ignoring other aspects of your life which, lets face it, can be much more important!
 Things like family, friends, and just having fun!

-In this article I’m going to delve deeper into the topic of goal setting; I’ll share with you how I set goals (the same way I teach goal setting in my coaching course); and I’ll leave you with 5 recommendations you can implement immediately to improve your chances of goal success.
+In this article I’m going to delve deeper into the topic of goal setting; I’ll share with you how I set goals, and I’ll leave you with 5 recommendations you can implement immediately to improve your chances of goal success.

 It all started with a glass Porsche paperweight